bolajiwahab/pg_drop_events/README.md

-# What is min_to_max?
+# What is pg_drop_events?
-The **min_to_max** is an **aggregate** that returns a text formatted like: `min_to_max` for any type, where `min` and `max` are minimum and maximum values of the list or column respectively.
-It works on any type and it is successfully tested with text, date, timestamp, integer, numeric and float types.
-The output can be formatted by the user by calling **min_to_max_config** with default or a specified format.
+The **pg_drop_events** is a PostgreSQL **extension** that logs transaction ids of drop table, drop column statements to aid point in time recovery: To perform point in time recovery in case of a disaster whereby a table or a table column was mistakenly dropped, you simply specify the `xact_id` you get from the table `pg_drop_events` as the `recovery_target_xid`.
 See below user guide.

-### How min_to_max works?
+### How pg_drop_events works?

-`min_to_max` takes result set as an input, build an array of the set and then returns both minimum and maximum of the input set together as a single output.
+`pg_drop_events` uses event trigger to track what statement, what transaction and which user drops a table or a table column.

 ## Documentation
 1. [Supported PostgreSQL Versions](#supported-postgresql-versions)